Australian New Vogue Dance

 But New Vogue sequence dancing is not limited to social dancing.
 It is also a major component of dancesport championship events.
 Championship events focus on much more than “knowing the steps”.
 It’s about technique and presentation.
 After watching championship dancers in action, social dancers seem so … ordinary, even awkward by comparison.
 In Australia, there are 15 official New Vogue championship dances and they are as follows:- Barclay Blues, Merrilyn, Carousel, Parma Waltz, Charmaine, Swing Waltz, Evening Three Step, Tangoette, Exelsior Schottische, Tango Terrific, Gypsy Tap, Tracie Leigh Waltz, La Bomba, Twilight Waltz, Lucille Waltz.

-Our approach for New Vogue Waltz will be to describe the sequence in as much detail as possible, along with some personal reflections about the dance including, if applicable, its origin and history.
+Our approach for New Vogue dance in the Waltz category will be to describe the sequence in as much detail as possible, along with some personal reflections about the dance including, if applicable, its origin and history.
 You are invited to add your own comments, reflections, personal experiences, about the dance in the box at the bottom of each page.

 So let’s begin . . . . .